pulse2percept/pulse2percept/doc/topics/models.rst

 :py:class:`~pulse2percept.vision.Scotoma`: the scene moves past them.
 Pass one ``(x, y)`` to fixate, or one per video frame to move the eye between frames.

-The sampled values go to ``implant.encoder``, so the implant still decides how a gray level becomes current and which electrodes may pulse when.
-Prediction does not touch ``implant.stim``: it runs against a stand-in copy, so asking what someone sees never rewrites their device.
+The sampled values are passed to ``implant.encoder``, which maps gray levels to current and applies device timing constraints.
+A scene is per-prediction input and is not stored on the model or implant.

 An implant's ``preprocess`` -- an edge filter, an inversion, a contrast stretch -- is applied to the **prosthetic input branch only**, before the